 also seen in Iris oratoria, which can be distinguished by the large eyespots on the hind wings (inner-wings) of both

 adult male and female Iris oratoria.
-Both adult male and female Stagmomantis carolina have a dark coloured dot on
+Both adult male and female Stagmomantis carolina have a dark colored dot on

-each of their forewings (outer-wings) which may be partially hidden in a brown or dark colour morph individual
+each of their forewings (outer-wings) which may be partially hidden in a brown or dark color morph individual

 The Chinese mantis (is a species of praying mantis native to China and other parts of Asia and islands of islands off